-TARGET ALS FOUNDATION, INC. PROGRAM ACCOMPLISHMENTS (UNAUDITED) Year Ended December 31, 2022
+TARGET ALS FOUNDATION, INC. PROGRAM ACCOMPLISHMENTS (UNAUDITED) Year Ended December 31, 2023

 The Foundation continues to make strides toward its mission to promote, support and further the funding of medical and scientific research to accelerate drug discovery and development for ALS.
-Select accomplishments during 2022 include the following:
+Select accomplishments during 2023 include the following:

 - Our precompetitive biomarker initiative that involves experts from 15 pharma/biotech companies, a panel of academics and 6 not-for-profit organizations is continuing to move two active projects forward. - Continued to expand the Foundation's core facilities, which are comprised of a network of academic centers and contract research organizations that, for the first time in the history of the disease, provide access to critical ALS research tools and resources to scientists. - Postmortem tissue (PMT) core: The PMT core has integrated a new BioLims data platform that enables efficient inventory management and expedites fulfillment of tissue requests. - TDP-43 Immunoassay development: Mass spectrometry to determine TDP-43 Species in biofluids. - Treatment of Ultra-rare Forms of ALS: Partnership with n-Lorem Foundation: The Foundation's goal is to expand this program to enable more ALS patients with ultra-rare forms of ALS to benefit from ASO-based treatments. - Grant from Chan Zuckerberg Initiative (CZI): Based on the work and impact of the PM core, the Foundation was invited to submit a proposal to CZI to help modernize neuropathology.
 We received a grant from CZI to generate and digitize stained neuropathology slides from brain and spinal cord tissue of all PM core cases (ALS and ALS/FTD).
 The digitized dataset will be made accessible through platforms that will also offer support for analysis.
 We have received an additional grant from CZI to enable participation of underrepresented communities and minorities.
 Two initiatives will be launched under this grant at the Barrow Neurological Institute. - Longitudinal biofluid repository: This core was launched in November 2020.
-There are currently six sites participating in this effort with at least four additional sites to be added in 2023 (2 within USA and 2 outside USA).
+There are currently ten sites participating in this effort.

-TARGET ALS FOUNDATION, INC. PROGRAM ACCOMPLISHMENTS (UNAUDITED) Year Ended December 31, 2022
+TARGET ALS FOUNDATION, INC. PROGRAM ACCOMPLISHMENTS (UNAUDITED) Year Ended December 31, 2023